ucsf-wynton/wynton-website-hpc/docs/status/index.md

 ### December 12, 2018 (ongoing)
 #### <span style="color: orange;">Nodes down</span>

-**Notice**: Starting Wednesday December 12 around 11am, several `msg-*` compute nodes went down (~200 cores in total).
+**Notice**: Starting Wednesday December 12 around 11am, several `msg-*` compute nodes went to down (~200 cores in total).
 The cause of this is unknown.
 Because it might be related to the BeeGFS migration project, the troubleshooting of this incident will most likely not start until the BeeFGS project is completed, which is projected to be done on Wednesday December 19.
 <br><span class="timestamp">Dec 17, 17:00 PDT</span>